+In-kind donations

-In-kind donations - In-kind donations are recorded as contributions at their fair market value at the time of donation with a corresponding charge to expense or property and equipment, as appropriate.
-Major in-kind contributions included the following for the year ended June 30:
+In-kind donations are recorded as contributions at their fair value at the time of donation with a corresponding charge to expense or property and equipment, as appropriate.
+In-kind donations totaled \$49,368 and \$33,981 for the years ended June 30, 2020 and 2019, respectively.